-11.15 Duplication with other regulatory regimes - This licensing authority will seek to avoid any duplication with other statutory/regulatory systems where possible, including planning.
+- 12.19 Duplication with other regulatory regimes This licensing authority will seek to avoid any duplication with other statutory/regulatory systems where possible, including planning.
 This authority will not consider whether a licence application is likely to be awarded planning permission or building regulations approval, in its consideration of it.
-It will though, listen to, and consider carefully, any concerns about conditions which are not able to be met by licensees due to planning restrictions, should such a situation arise.

-When dealing with a premises licence application for finished buildings, this authority will not take into account whether those buildings have to comply with the necessary planning or building consents.
+It will though, listen to, and consider carefully, any concerns about conditions which are not able to be met by licensees due to planning restrictions, should such a situation arise. - 12.20 When dealing with a premises licence application for finished buildings, this authority will not take into account whether those buildings have to comply with the necessary planning or building consents.
 Fire or health and safety risks will not be taken into account, as these matters are dealt with under relevant planning control, buildings and other regulations and must not form part of the consideration for the premises licence.

-11.16 Licensing Objectives
+13 Licensing Objectives

-Premises licences granted must be reasonably consistent with the licensing objectives.
-With regard to these objectives, this licensing authority has considered the Gambling Commission's Guidance to local authorities and some comments are made below.

-- 11.17 Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime This licensing authority is aware that the Gambling Commission will be taking a leading role in preventing gambling from being a source of crime.
+- 13.1 Premises licences granted must be reasonably consistent with the licensing objectives.
+With regard to these objectives, this licensing authority has considered the Gambling Commission's Guidance to local authorities and some comments are made below. - 13.2 Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime This licensing authority is aware that the Gambling Commission will be taking a leading role in preventing gambling from being a source of crime.
 The Gambling Commission's Guidance does however envisage that licensing authorities should pay attention to the proposed location of gambling premises in terms of this licensing objective.
 Thus, if an area should have known high levels of organised crime this authority will consider carefully whether gambling premises are suitable to be located there and whether conditions may be suitable such as the provision of door supervisors.
-This licensing authority is aware of the distinction between disorder and nuisance and will consider factors such as whether police assistance was required and how threatening the behaviour was to those who could see it, so as to make that distinction. - 11.18 Ensuring that gambling is conducted in a fair and open way This licensing authority has noted that the Gambling Commission states that it generally does not expect licensing authorities to become concerned with ensuring that gambling is conducted in a fair and open way as this will be addressed via operating and personal licences issued by the Gambling Commission.
-There is however, more of a role with regard to tracks which is explained in more detail in the 'tracks' section below at Paragraph 17. - 11.19 Protecting children and other vulnerable persons from being harmed or exploited by gambling - With limited expectations, the intention of the Gambling Act is that children and young persons should not be permitted to gamble and should be prevented from entering those gambling premises which are adult-only environments.
+This licensing authority is aware of the distinction between disorder and nuisance and will consider factors such as whether police assistance was required and how threatening the behaviour was to those who could see it, so as to make that distinction.
+This licensing authority is also aware that issues relating to nuisance are dealt with under separate legislation and not under the Gambling Act 2005. - 13.3 Ensuring that gambling is conducted in a fair and open way This licensing authority has noted that the Gambling Commission states that it generally does not expect licensing authorities to become concerned with ensuring that gambling is conducted in a fair and open way as this will be addressed via operating and personal licences issued by the Gambling Commission.
+There is however, more of a role with regard to tracks which is explained in more detail in the 'tracks' section below at Paragraph 17. - 13.4 Protecting children and other vulnerable persons from being harmed or exploited by gambling With limited expectations, the intention of the Gambling Act is that children and young persons should not be permitted to gamble and should be prevented from entering those gambling premises which are adult-only environments.
 The objective refers to protecting children from being 'harmed or exploited by gambling'.
 That means preventing them from taking part in gambling and for there to be restrictions on adverting so that gaming products are not aimed at children or adverting in such a way that makes them particularly attractive to children, excepting Category D gaming machines.
 The licensing authority will therefore consider, whether specific measures are required at particular premises, with regard to this licensing objective.
 Appropriate measures may include supervision of entrances/ machines, segregation of areas etc.